 * Percent Daily Values are based on a 2,000 calorie diet.
 Your Daily Values may be higher or lower depending on your calorie needs.

 - 1 1/2 - 2 pounds Sweet Potatoes (aka Red Garnet Yams) - baked or microwaved until soft

 - 1 15oz. can of black beans or equivalent in dry beans soaked and cooked

 - 1/4 cup red onion - finely diced

-- finely grated cheese – many will work try one of these: Monterey Jack, Pepper Jack, Cheddar
+- 4 oz finely grated Monterey Jack, Pepper Jack, or Cheddar cheese

 - Cook and cool the sweet potatoes.
 Scoop softened sweet potato out of the skins into a medium to large mixing bowl.
 Mash it with a fork so there are no large pieces.

 - To the sweet potatoes add - beans, corn, onion, cumin, smoked paprika, chili powder, and green chilies.
 Stir with a fork to mash and evenly combine the ingredients.
 Try not to mash the beans.

 - Taste the mixture and add salt as needed to brighten the flavor.
 Add more of the spices if you like it a bit bolder.

 - Preheat the oven to 375.